Choosing the Perfect Wedding Ring

 You’ve got your engagement ring on your finger, now all you’re waiting for is the special day for your husband-to-be to slide that wedding ring on your finger.

-Your engagement ring is usually chosen for you, but with the wedding ring — the ring that you will be wearing for your entire marriage – you can have your say.
+Your engagement ring is usually chosen for you and gifted during your wedding proposal, but with the wedding ring — the ring that you will be wearing for your entire marriage – you can have your say, so you’ll need a wedding ring buying guide.
 With so many different types of cut, colour, clarity and carat to choose from, it can be a daunting task before the big day arrives though.

 Together with Angelic Diamonds, specialist retailers in round engagement rings and bespoke wedding rings, we provide you with the definitive need-to-knows when it comes to choosing a ring that looks perfect on your finger: